MaybeShewill-CV/CRNN_Tensorflow/README.md

 The following methods are provided to install dependencies:

-### Docker

-There are Dockerfiles inside the folder `docker`.
-Follow the instructions inside `docker/README.md` to build the images.

 ### Conda

 You can create a conda environment with the required dependencies using: